thinkwee/iAgents/README.md

 </p>

 ## 🎆 News
 -  2024.7.13 ✅ iAgents now supports [Jina Reader](https://jina.ai/reader)!
-You can now upload files or just input a url, and jina reader will transform the webpage into a LLM-friendly text file and save it as your file!
+You can now upload files or just input a url, and jina reader will transform the webpage into a LLM-friendly text and upload it as your file!
       <p align="center">
          <img src='./static/jina.png' width=200>
       </p>